 The percentages of scholars who receive free and reduced lunch are summarized below.
 YPSA started in year one with 75.28% of scholars on free and reduced lunch.
 Four years later, in 2013-2014, the percentage of free and reduced lunch went to 87.4%.
-In light of the 8:00 a.m. -5:00 p.m. daily schedule, all first through sixth grade scholars at YPSA also participate in the supper program provided by the district's nutrition services.
+In light of the 8:00 - 5:00 daily schedule, all first through sixth grade scholars at YPSA also participate in the supper program provided by the district's nutrition services.